Debitcards

 What’s a Debit Card?

-A debit card is a card you get from your bank to access your money on-the-go.
+A debit card is a card you get from your bank to access your everyday transaction on-the-go.
 You don’t need to get your money over-the-counter when you want it.
 You simply use the card to withdraw cash at the ATM and pay for purchases using the money in your checking account.

 What’s a Credit Card?